vedanti310/disease-prediction-using-ml/README.md

 # Health Assistant Application

 This repository contains a **Health Assistant** application that utilizes Machine Learning models to predict health conditions like **Diabetes** and **Heart Disease**.
-Additionally, it provides tailored Indian diet plans based on the prediction results and features an interactive chatbot for health-related discussions.
+Additionally, it provides tailored Indian diet plans based on the prediction results .

 ---